-Locally produced cereal grains and legumes (beans, peas, etc) are important to our business, and particularly for our breakfast cereal brands like GOLDEN MORN, CERELAC and CEREVITA.
-Our Central and West Africa business therefore launched the Grains Quality Improvement Project, in conjunction with the International Institute of Tropical Agriculture (IITA) in Benin, to reduce mycotoxin contamination levels in Côte d’Ivoire, Ghana and Nigeria by 60%.
+Locally produced cereal grains and legumes (beans, peas, etc) are important to our business, and particularly for our breakfast cereal brands like Golden Morn, Cerelac and Nutrend.
+Our Central and West Africa business therefore launched the Grains Quality Improvement Project, in conjunction with the International Institute of Tropical Agriculture (IITA) in Nigeria, to reduce mycotoxin contamination levels in Ghana and Nigeria by 60%.

 This reduction will be achieved through a combination of:

-In 2008/09, 10 000 trained farmers produced grains with mycotoxin levels within Nestlé standards (four parts per billion) and in 2010, the number rose to 30 000 farmers.
+In 2008-2009, only 10,000 trained farmers produced grains with mycotoxin levels within Nestlé standards (four parts per billion).
+By 2010, this number rose to 30,000 farmers.
 The management and control of mycotoxins is supported by an awareness campaign and greater stakeholder dialogue, delivered through leaflets, newsletters and even pictorial guides for illiterate farmers, which are intended to make food companies, retailers and wholesalers, as well as farmers, more aware of the health implications of mycotoxin contamination.